-a) Atriums

-- b) Intermediate floors, other than limited area intermediate floors - c) Stadiums where tiered seating is provided for more than 2000 people or where the primary acces for more than 100 people is above the level of the playing surface, and - d) Buildings more than 20 storeys high.
+- a) Atriums - b) Intermediate floors, other than limited area intermediate floors - c) Storage buildings that are capable of a storage height of ≥5.0 m, and - d) Buildings more than 20 storeys high.

 If the Acceptable Solution cannot be followed in full, use Verification Method C/VM2 or an alternative solution to demonstrate compliance.